Is kissing before marriage a sin, okay or not wise according to the Bible?

 Woe to the world because of its stumbling blocks!
 For it is inevitable that stumbling blocks come; but woe to that man through whom the stumbling block comes!
 Matthew 18:7 (NASB)

 If we combine all of these passages together, we learn that we sin when we do not flee sexual sins and when we cause others to become sexually stimulated if we are not married to them.
-Once sexually stimulated, it is common for men and women to perform some form of sexual activity in order to ease the sexual tension and desire.
-1 Corinthians 7:1-2 wants us to get married in order to avoid immoralities.
+Once sexually stimulated, it is common for men and women to perform some form of sexual activity in order to release the sexual tension or enjoy an orgasm.
+1 Corinthians 7:1-2 warns us to get married in order to avoid immoralities.

 But because of immoralities, each man is to have his own wife, and each woman is to have her own husband.
 1 Corinthians 7:1-2 (NASB)